-In addition to a written agreement, the University requires all External Groups to submit an Event Registration Form, which is available at http://go.wlu.edu/event-registration-form.
-For Major Events, External Groups must submit an Event Registration Form at least four (4) weeks prior to the date of the Major Event.
-For all other External Group Events, an Event Registration Form at least two (2) weeks prior to the date of the Event.
+In addition to a written agreement, the University requires all External Groups to submit an External Group Event Registration Form.
+For Major Events, External Groups must submit the form at least four (4) weeks prior to the date of the Major Event.
+For all other External Group Events, the form must be submitted at least two (2) weeks prior to the date of the Event.

-Internal Groups and Sponsored Groups are required to submit an Event Registration Form only for Major Events.
-The Event Registration Form for Internal Groups and Sponsored Groups is available at https://wlu.app.box.com/s/50gskwk5y9cfzrhjskuqaygudbm4msah and must be submitted at least two (2) weeks prior to the date of the Major Event.
+Internal Groups and Sponsored Groups are required to submit an Internal/Sponsored Group Event Registration Form only for Major Events.
+The form must be submitted at least two (2) weeks prior to the date of the Major Event.

 9. Parking and Security